 To qualify for the Master of Science with a major in psychology, a student must meet the following requirements:

 Program of study.
 The student must maintain a B average (3.00 on a 4.00 scale) in a minimum of 36 hours of course work.
 The student is required to complete successfully a core of courses established by the faculty with a least a B average (3.00).
-The core courses consist of the following: PSYC 713.
-727, 728, 731 or 741, and 651 or 749.
+The core courses consist of the following: Research Fundamentals (PSYC 713), Analysis of Variance and Experimental Design (727), Regressional and Correlational Design (728), Human Cognition (731) or Sensation and Perception (741), and Developmental Psychology (651) or Advanced Social Psychology (749).
 An important part of the core sequence is the first-year research project.
 When a student is admitted to the MS program they are matched with a research sponsor who directs the first-year research.
-Completion of the core is a prerequisite for beginning work on the thesis (including registration for PSYC 698 and 699).
+Completion of the core is a prerequisite for beginning work on the thesis [including registration for Research in Psychology (698) and Thesis (699)].
 Full-time students must complete the core courses in the first year, and part-time students must do so in the first two years.